JZorvan/JS-Math-Quiz/README.md

-# JS Math Quiz: Using Two-Dimensional Array
+# JS Math Quiz: Using a Two-Dimensional Array
 Simple JS app Math Quiz using a Multi-Dimensional Array